acrolinx/acrolinx-coding-guidance/topics/configuration.md

 The Sidebar and Acrolinx Platform support different authentication options:

 1. **Acrolinx Authentication** works with a user database on the Acrolinx Platform.
-   - You can create and manage users in the Acrolinx Dashboard.
+   - Create and manage users in the Acrolinx Dashboard.
    - The Sidebar opens a browser window where users sign in to Acrolinx.
-   - This option only requires configuration on the Acrolinx Platform.
+   - This option only requires managing users on the Acrolinx Platform.
 You don't have to do any coding in the integration.
    - You cannot use this option if Acrolinx traffic is tunneled through a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) and provided as a subpath like `https://myserver/acrolinx/proxy/`
-   - If the Acrolinx services are provided on the top level, then you can use a reverse proxy like `https://myserver/`.
+   - If the Acrolinx services are provided on the top-level domain name, then you can use a reverse proxy like `https://myserver/`.

 2. The Acrolinx Platform uses **External Authentication** like LDAP (Lightweight Directory Access Protocol) or Active Directory.
    - The sign-in user experience is the same as in option 1, but you don't configure users in the Acrolinx Dashboard.